alanrogers/legofit/src/README.md

     mixFrac free  mN=0.02           # Neanderthal admixture into y

-The "mixFrac" command declares a "mixture fraction"--the fraction of a some population that drives from introgression.
+The "mixFrac" command declares a "mixture fraction"--the fraction of a some population that derives from introgression.
 As above, it could have been fixed, gaussian, or constrained.

 The next few lines of the input file declare the segments of the